awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   2. Turn the games into forms of play and learn through positive feedback.

 Apparently no ill effects of this strategy of parenting were shown.
-An important insight the parent, László Polgár, showed was that "play is not the opposite of work [...] a child does not need play separate from work, but meaningful action, [...] learning presents them with more enjoyment than a sterile game."
+An important insight the parent László Polgár showed was that "play is not the opposite of work [...] a child does not need play separate from work, but meaningful action, [...] learning presents them with more enjoyment than a sterile game."

-He also states about awaking interest in the children and love what they do.
+He also states about awakening interest in the children and loving what they do.
 I think his book _Raise a Genius!_ seems like a good place to start if you want to learn more.
 The perceived problem many people in high achieving households suffer from is "tiger" parenting or extreme forced practice that borders on child abuse.

 ## Conclusion
 You too can foster these techniques and incorporate them into your